GrandArth/Kriptomatte-Phase-1/readme.md

 # Kriptomatte: Making Cryptomattes Easier for 2D Artists
 This document outlines the Kriptomatte project, which aims to bring Cryptomatte functionality to Krita, the popular open-source painting software.

-## What is Kriptomatte?
+## What is Kriptomatte and What is this repo?

 Kriptomatte is a tool that helps artists work with Cryptomattes, which are special masks embedded within EXR image files.
-These masks isolate objects, materials, and assets, making them easier to select and manipulate in image editing software.
+These masks isolate objects, materials, and assets, making them easier to select and manipulate in video post-processing software.

+Unfortunately, typical 2D image editing software doesn't work well with Cryptomattes, so artists often rely on ID Passes.
+While many popular software packages, such as Blender, lack the option to render ID passes, the codes in this repo (Kriptomatte Phase 1) offer a solution.
+Kriptomatte converts Cryptomatte information into ID Pass-like masks that can be used in painting software like Krita, Photoshop, and Clip Studio.

 ![Kriptomatte Sample.png](Kriptomatte%20Sample.png)